What is blue-green algae?

 When there’s a blue-green algae bloom, it essentially looks like you’ve poured some kind of green paint or sludge on the top of the river.

 Because they’re microscopic, blue-green algae can only be seen when there’s a group.
 Unless you can get one under a microscope!
-Sometimes an agal bloom is confused with the natural and completely safe occurrence of duckweed.
+Sometimes blue-green algae is confused with the natural and completely safe occurrence of duckweed.

 How do you get rid of blue-green algae in Torrens Lake?

-Prevention is the best option, which is why our Torrens Lake Blue-Green Algae Management Program has been in play.
+Prevention is the best option, which is why our Torrens Lake Blue-Green Algae Management Program exists.

-Through monitoring algae levels, and using managed flows of fresh water, the likelihood of a blue-green algal bloom occurring in the lake can be reduced – a strategy which has been successful since 2013.
+Through monitoring algae levels, and using managed flows of fresh water, the likelihood of blue-green algal levels getting too high in the lake can be reduced – a strategy which has been successful since 2013.

-If monitoring reveals that levels of blue-green algae are high, water from upstream storage is used to freshen lake water quality and dilute and displace algae to keep it at an acceptable level.
+If monitoring reveals that levels of blue-green algae are high, water from upstream storage can be used to freshen lake water quality and dilute and displace algae to keep it at an acceptable level.

 As well as managing blue-green algae, these flows can have a positive impact on aquatic plants and animals which benefit from water at a usually dry time of year.

-Blue-green algae is naturally occurring in all types of water, at a level which is not problematic for people or animals.
-While it is always there, it is only an issue if a bloom occurs.
+Blue-green algae is naturally occurring in all types of fresh water, at a level which is not problematic for people or animals.
+While it is always there, it is only an issue if concentrations get too high.

 Not always.

-Duckweed, a floating plant that causes no harm to people, animals or the river system, is sometimes mistaken by the public as an algal bloom.
+Duckweed, a floating plant that causes no harm to people, animals or the river system, is sometimes mistaken by the public as blue-green algae.

 Duckweed is a good source of food for animals, particularly ducks – who would have guessed it?!